 (There are more harms related to drugs than you might think)

-In some ways analogous to how “The Drug Problem” means different things to different people, people (and nations) tend to emphasize different drug harms.
-I – as a bachelor, without children, a non-drug user and with an interest in drugs that is mainly economic and philosophic – have to make an effort to understand how a parent of teenagers thinks of as the main drug harms.
-It is easy and quite natural to be preoccupied and at least partly blinded by one’s own concerns.
-In the first book in my series, I touch on over 40 harms, categorized under the headings of “Health Harms,” “Social and Economic Harms,” “Safety and Public Order Harms” and “Criminal Justice Harms.”
-This lecture is designed to throw some light on these harms, so that the next time you find somebody atop his or her soapbox - proclaiming that “Illegality/legality is good/bad because of X!” – “you” can recall that there is more to the “drug problem” than simply “X.” Then, if “you” can play the devil’s advocate and remind the enthusiastic orator of this, you will have contributed to pushing the drug discourse away from its present all-too-often realm of “uninformed,” “axe-grinding,” “emotional,” etc. and towards that of “scientific,” “impartial,” “rational,” etc. If this talk is to be followed by the lecture below (“What’s Your Problem?”), special emphasis will be given to the question “Does drug use or drug illegality cause these harms?”)
+In some ways analogous to how “The Drug Problem” means different things to different people, individuals (and nations) tend to emphasise various drug harms.
+I – as a bachelor, without children, a non-drug user, and with an interest in drugs that is primarily economic and philosophical – must make an effort to understand how a parent of teenagers perceives the main drug harms.
+It is easy and quite natural to become preoccupied and at least partially blinded by one’s own concerns.
+In the first book of my series, I touch on over 40 harms, categorised under the headings of “Health Harms,” “Social and Economic Harms,” “Safety and Public Order Harms,” and “Criminal Justice Harms.”
+This lecture is designed to shed light on these harms so that the next time you find someone atop his or her soapbox - proclaiming that “Illegality/legality is good/bad because of X!” – “you” can recall that there is more to the “drug problem” than simply “X.” Then, if “you” can play the devil’s advocate and remind the enthusiastic orator of this, you will have contributed to steering the drug discourse away from its present all-too-often realm of “uninformed,” “axe-grinding,” “emotional,” etc., and towards that of “scientific,” “impartial,” “rational,” etc. If this talk is to be followed by the lecture below (“What’s Your Problem?”), special emphasis will be placed on the question “Does drug use or drug illegality cause these harms?”

-Questions and issues that can/will be dealt with: What are the “drug harms”?
-How should and do we think of these harms?
-Who are the main sufferers?
-How should/do we rank these harms, individually and as categories?
-Should benefits be entered as a “positive” into the harms equation, making it a cost-benefit equation rather than a “cost-listing”?
-Does use or illegality cause health harms?
-Does use or illegality cause social & economic harms?
-Does use or illegality cause safety & public order harms?
-Does use or illegality cause criminal justice harms?
+Questions and issues that can or will be addressed include: What are the “drug harms”?
+How should we conceptualise these harms?
+Who are the primary sufferers?
+How should we rank these harms, both individually and categorically?
+Should benefits be seen as a “positive” in the harms equation, transforming it into a cost-benefit equation rather than merely a “cost-listing”?
+Does use or illegality result in health harms?
+Does use or illegality lead to social and economic harms?
+Does use or illegality provoke safety and public order harms?
+Does use or illegality generate criminal justice harms?

 3. What’s Your Problem?